TIMEEVENT DESCRIPTIONLOCATION

 363,000,000 YBN

-379) The first vertebrates live on land (amphibians).
+379) The first vertebrates live on land (an amphibian).

 Fresh water, Greenland (on the equator)